martinbarge/sml5202-19-Teach/page4.md

   <dt>aside</dt>
   <dd>In drama, where a character shares a comment only with the audience for humorous or dramatic effect.
 This is usually a feeling, thought, or piece of additional background information.</dd>
 </dl>
+<p>The code for inserting description lists is similar to that for ordered and unordered lists.
+But it uses three tags: &lt;dl&gt; ... &lt;/dl&gt;</p>, which opens and closes the list.
+Then &lt;dt&gt;...&lt;/dt&gt;, which inserts the description term.
+Inside the dt tag you insert the description definition tag to provide the description: &lt;dd&gt;...&lt;/dd&gt;</p>

 <hr>
 <h2>3.
 Tables</h2>